 Michael is investigating the WWII 'American Invasion' of NZ by US Marines and Army forces with a focus on skirmishes between US and NZ troops in Wellington.

 Michael is a poet, essayist, and editor from Salt Lake City, Utah.
-He is the author of of the chapbook Trace Elements: Mapping the Great Basin and its Peripheries and his work has appeared in numerous journals, including Dark Mountain, Terrain.org, Western Humanities Review, Colorado Review, Denver Quarterly, Laurel Review, High Country News and South Dakota Review; and in the forthcoming book Blossom as the Cliffrose: Mormon Legacies and the Beckoning Wild (Torrey House Press, 2020).
+He is the author of the chapbooks Trace Elements: Mapping the Great Basin and its Peripheries and Fume, which won the 2021 Midwest Chapbook Contest in the U.S. and was published in March of 2022.
+His work has appeared in numerous journals, including Dark Mountain, Terrain.org, Western Humanities Review, SWAMP, Turbine, Colorado Review, Denver Quarterly, Laurel Review, High Country News and South Dakota Review; as well as in the anthology Blossom as the Cliffrose: Mormon Legacies and the Beckoning Wild (Torrey House Press, 2020).